 In this practical guide, I discussed many topics and shared a lot of practical tips.
 You should now be ready to keep and care millipedes alive, healthy and happy.
-If you have any question, you can check the section below, ask them in the comment section or you can contact me with the form on the contact page.
+If you have any questions, you can check the section below, ask them in the comment section or you can contact me with the form on the contact page.

 Other bugs similar to millipedes you can keep as pets

-If you like millipedes, you’ll probably also interested in keeping the bugs below.
+If you like millipedes, you’ll probably also be interested in keeping the bugs below.
 You can also check out our page ‘Choose your bug species‘ to find many more different bugs you can keep as a pet.

 Share this page!